lredmo1/lredmo1/README.md

 <p align="center">
   <samp>
 Hi there!
-My name is Lisa Primeaux-Redmond and I am a Full-Stack Jr. Software Developer in Honolulu, HI.
+My name is Lisa Primeaux-Redmond and I am a full-stack junior software developer in Honolulu, HI.
 I graduated from Flatiron School's full-time immersive software engineering bootcamp in January 2022 and have a passion for education, art, and community service.
   </samp>
   <p>
   <samp>